 Hamsters make great pets if you take care of them and interact with them daily to keep them tame.
-Their lifespan is about two to three years on average, but a lot depends on knowing how to take care of hamsters.
+There are 24 species of hamsters, with a select few being common pets.
+Common hamster species include Syrian, Dwarf, and Roborovski.
+Their lifespan is about 2 to 3 years on average, but a lot depends on knowing how to take care of hamsters.
 They're not difficult pets to care for, but you do have to be dedicated to providing for all of their needs.

 Feeding Your Hamster

 Taking care of a hamster starts with nutrition.
 A healthy diet is one of the keys to having a happy hamster who's around for a long time.
 The following guidelines will put you on the right track.

 High-quality hamster pellets should be the staple of your hamster's diet.
 These pellets are formulated to provide balanced nutrition for your pet in every bite.
 According to CaringPets.org, you should choose pellets that contain 15 to 20 percent protein.